smathot/semantic_pupil/readme.md

 This repository contains materials to accompany the following manuscript:

-Mathôt, S., Strijkers, K., & Grainger, J. (in press).
-Pupillary responses to words that convey a sense of brightness or darkness. *Psychological Science*.
+Mathôt, S., Strijkers, K., & Grainger, J. (2017).
+Pupillary responses to words that convey a sense of brightness or darkness. *Psychological Science*. <https://doi.org/10.1177/0956797617702699>

 # Running the experiments